Storage tips for hardy winter vegetables in the CSA

 Turnips, Korean Moo & Daikon:

-These can all be store just like carrots, with a little more moisture (fewer holes in the bag or wetter sand).
+can all be stored just like carrots, with a little more moisture (fewer holes in the bag or wetter sand).

 Cabbage can be stored, like potatoes and garlic, at about 35 to 40 degrees with 90% humidity.
 You want to be careful where you store cabbage because it emits a gas, ethylene, that can hasten the ripening of other fruits and vegetables in close proximity.
 Therefore, store these heads upside down in a cardboard box or another enclosed box with ventilation but relatively high humidity, away from other storage vegetables and fruits (especially apples).
 When you use it, just peel back the rotting layers on the outside and the tight inside head will be perfectly fine and sweet!